WUR Library

 http://library.wur.nl/WebQuery/rduser/ezproxy?url=http://doi.org/10.1038/nature12251

-On campus, students will have direct access to the article if the Library subscribes to the journal.
+On campus, students can directly access the article if the Library subscribes to the journal.
 When off campus, students will be prompted to log in with their WUR account, after which they will have access.

 If students need to use library sources off campus, they need to be recognized by the library system as Wageningen University students.
 Logging in on Brightspace is not enough to get library access.
 A log-in to the library website is required as well.